Geonovum/KP-APIs/API-strategie-extensies/ext-uri.md

   <p>Avoid using nonstandard abbreviations for naming resources (e.g. <code>/coords</code> instead of <code>/coordinates</code>).
 This does not apply to standard or broadly used abbreviations (e.g. <code>bagNummeraanduiding</code>).</p>
 </div>

+### Query parameters

-For similar reasons as with path segments, the use of spinal-case is preferred over camelCase en snake_case.
+For similar reasons as with path segments, the use of spinal-case is preferred over camelCase en snake_case for query string parameters.

 <div class="rule" id="api-69">
   <p class="rulelab"><strong>API-69</strong>: Use spinal-case for query parameters</p>